cds-snc/canadalogin-static-website/website/src/en/about-us.md

 Funded through [Budget 2024](https://www.budget.canada.ca/2024/home-accueil-en.html), GC Sign in was created to provide a single front door for federal government programs and services.

 [Learn more about CDS](https://digital.canada.ca/about/)

-{% link links.contact 'Learn more about CDS' %}